LukeGrahamLandry/franca/docs/compilation.md

 - Integers are trivial.
 - @struct/Array recursively includes thier fields (zeroing padding).
 - @tagged recursively includes the fields of the active varient (zeroing padding).
-- Ptr(T) recursively includes T and registers an appropriate relocation with the linker.
+- `*T` recursively includes T and registers an appropriate relocation with the linker.
 - Fn and Type decay to an opaque integer id (the only runtime use is comparing them for equality).
 - FnPtr looks up the backing function, ensures its added to the executable, and asks the linker for a relocation.